Key Takeaways

 Unfortunately, there's no single answer to how much an AB trust costs.
 The price will vary widely depending on several factors:

-- Complexity of Your Situation: AB trusts for couples with large estates, complex asset structures, or specific distribution requirements will naturally be more expensive due to the increased legal work involved.
+- Complexity of Your Situation: AB trusts for couples with large estates, complex assets, or detailed distribution instructions often cost more.
+This is because they require more time and legal work to set up.

-- Experience of the Attorney: Highly qualified estate planning attorneys in your area will likely charge higher fees than those with less experience.
+- Experience of the Attorney: Estate planning attorneys with more experience or specialized knowledge may charge higher fees than those with less experience.

-- Ongoing Administration: If you hire a professional trustee, there will be annual fees associated with trust management.
+- Ongoing Administration: If you choose a professional trustee, there may be yearly fees to manage the trust.

-- Updating the Trust: If you want to make significant changes to your AB Trust over time, you may need legal assistance, which will incur additional fees.
+- Updating the Trust: If you decide to make major changes to your AB trust over time, you may need legal help, which can add to the cost.

 Legal Considerations for AB Trust